 Some of the best food on Nevis

 The talented staff at Hermitage come from the nearby villages, the herbs and spices are harvested fresh from the garden, farmers bring their produce directly to the kitchen, and the fish is delivered dripping wet, fresh from the sea.
-The ladies in the kitchen take great pride and have created dishes that are known on Nevis as Hermitage specialities.
+We have created dishes that are known on Nevis as Hermitage specialities.

 Distinctly home-cooking, maximizing local ingredients and techniques, Hermitage is the only kitchen on the island that makes use of a traditional wood-burning oven.
 The smell of roasts, simmering sauces and sautés wafts out of the kitchen.
-So does the sound of the ladies chattering away in local dialect.
+So does the sound of the local dialect and laughter.